shipping-docker/vessel/README.md

 APP_PORT=8080 ./vessel start
 ```

+Then you can view your project at `http://localhost:8080`.

 ## How does this work?

 If you're unfamiliar with Docker, try out this [Docker in Development](https://serversforhackers.com/s/docker-in-development) course, which explains important topics in how this is put together.